TREASURIES-Prices fall on Greek bailout deal, new supply

 The Fed sales are part of the U.S. central bank's latest stimulus program, dubbed "Operation Twist" under which it is selling shorter-dated securities and buying longer-dated bonds in an effort to lower longer-term borrowing costs.

 "Supply will be a focal point this week, both here and in the euro zone," Action Economics said in a note to clients on Tuesday.
 "New York Fed Twist operations will be bearish on the surface, with two buybacks totaling between $3 billion and $4 billion, and two sales for between $16 billion and $17.5 billion."
-(Additional reporting by Chris Reese; Editing by Chizu Nomiyama)
+(Editing by Andrea Ricci)

 * Euro stronger as polls show Le Pen losing momentum (Adds market action, changes dateline from LONDON)